JTP75/Time-Series-Forecasting-UPMC/README.md

 # README

 ## Brief
 This is a machine learning-based research project for UPMC.
 The objective is to write an algorithm to forecast overcrowding in a hospital emergency department.
+The main challenge of this project was obtaining accurate predictions from a sparse data set.

 ## Info
 See WhitePaper.pdf